aws/aws-for-fluent-bit/troubleshooting/debugging.md

 Check out the FireLens example for preventing/reducing out of memory exceptions: [amazon-ecs-firelens-examples/oomkill-prevention](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/oomkill-prevention)

-#### Testing for real memory leaks using Valgrind
+#### Building a Container Image with Valgrind

 If you do think the cause of your high memory usage is a bug in the code, you can optionally help us out by attempting to profile Fluent Bit for the source of the leak.
 To do this, use the [Valgrind](https://valgrind.org/) tool.

 There are some caveats when using Valgrind.
 Its a debugging tool, and so it significantly reduces the performance of Fluent Bit.
 It will consume more memory and CPU and generally be slower when debugging.
 Therefore, Valgrind images may not be safe to deploy to prod.